 But pumping and desalinating all this water would require so much energy that existing electrical grids across the world would not be capable of completing the job.
 Oh, and the project would cost a whopping $50 trillion USD.

-Even without these huge obstacles, scientists aren’t optimistic that flooding the Sahara would even work out.
+Even without these huge obstacles, scientists arenβt optimistic that flooding the Sahara would even work out.

-In an already water-sparse area with extremely high levels of evaporation, there’s no guarantee the Sahara Sea would remain long enough to sustain the gradual development of biodiversity.
+In an already water-sparse area with extremely high levels of evaporation, thereβs no guarantee the Sahara Sea would remain long enough to sustain the gradual development of biodiversity.

 Not to mention, the Sahara Sea might well swap one problem for another.
 It risks potentially wiping out the few rare creatures that do survive well in this extreme environment.

-They point out that the changes we can make with existing technology – halting the use of fossil fuels, making a radical shift towards green energy, and reducing environmental destruction overall – are far more feasible steps towards solving our current ecological dilemma.
+They point out that the changes we can make with existing technology β halting the use of fossil fuels, making a radical shift towards green energy, and reducing environmental destruction overall β are far more feasible steps towards solving our current ecological dilemma.

 If the speed at which most eco-projects take off is anything to go by, it seems unlikely that something as risky as transforming the Sahara Desert into a sea will happen in our lifetime.

-But if it does – and I wouldn’t put it past the dudes in Silicon Valley to at least try get this done – let’s hope those responsible have prepared for the best and most catastrophic outcomes.
+But if it does β and I wouldnβt put it past the dudes in Silicon Valley to at least try get this done β letβs hope those responsible have prepared for the best and most catastrophic outcomes.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok